Gooey Caramelized Basque Cheesecake You’ll Crave

 - 7

-Pass batter through a sieve to remove lumps.
+Pass batter through a sieve for a silky finish.

 Bake and Set